BukGet/api/docs/PACKAGING_README.txt

               multiple categories, list all of them and do not use notation like GEN/SEC as that will pollute the categories field with a bunch of junk.

-api           This is the private API key that will be used to validate your
-              access to upload packages.
-This will be checked against the username that we have on hand.